folbricht/desync/README.md

 - list-chunks - list all chunk IDs contained in a caibx
 - cache       - populate a cache from index files without writing to a blob
 - chop        - split a blob according to an existing caibx and store the chunks
+- pull        - serve chunks using the casync protocol over stdin/stdout.
+Set `CASYNC_REMOTE_PATH=desync` on the client to use it.

 ### Options (not all apply to all commands)
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
 Multiple stores can be specified, they'll be queried for chunks in the same order.
 The `verify` command only supports one, local store.